KazanExpress/frontend-test-task/README_EN.md

 All requirements for [**medium**](#medium), inluding optional and the following:

-- Complete application bundle must be below **100 KB** (sum of all files loaded by the browser, including vendor libraries, gzipped);
+- Complete application bundle must be below **100 KB** (sum of all files loaded by the browser, excluding pictures and SVGs);
 - Move tasks in the task list using drag-n-drop **with touch-screen support**;
 - App must be adapted for mobile devices, down to 320x480 (iPhone 4);
 - Ability to quickly view and edit a lengthy multi-line description for any task;